-Perhaps another means of distinguishing between the two types of thought and practice is with reference to the idea of digital natives, those growing up with online environments, and unaware of life prior to the Internet, especially with the use of manual systems that came before it, like a library card catalog.
-53 The category of digital natives, however, takes a generational stance, and in that sense is a traditional demographic way of thinking.
-The post-demographic project would be less interested in new digital divides (digital natives versus non-natives) and the emergent narratives surrounding them (e.g. moral panics), but rather in how profilers recommend information, cultural products, events or other people (friends) to users, owing to common tastes, locations, travel destinations and more.
+Perhaps another means of distinguishing between the two types of thought and practice is with reference to the idea of digital natives, those growing up with online environments, and unaware of life prior to the Internet, especially with the use of manual systems that came before it, like a library card catalogue.55 The category of digital natives, however, takes a 'generational' view, and in that sense is a traditional demographic way of thinking.
+The post-demographic project would be less interested in new digital divides (digital natives versus non-natives) and the narratives that emerge around them (e.g., moral panics), but rather in how profilers recommend information, cultural products, events or other people (friends) to users, owing to common tastes, locations, travel destinations and more.
 There is no end to what could be recommended, if the data are rich and stored.
 How to study the data?

-With post-demographics, the proposal is to make a contribution to Internet research by learning from those profilers and researchers who both collect as well as harvest (or scrape) social networking sites' data for further analysis or software-making, such as mash-ups.
-How do social networking sites make their data available to profilers?
+With 'post-demographics,' the proposal is to make a contribution to Internet research by learning from those profilers and researchers that both collect as well as harvest (or scrape) social networking sites' data for further analysis or software-making, such as mash-ups.
+56 How do social networking sites make available their data for profilers?
 Under the developers' menu item at Facebook, for example, one logs in and views the fields available in the API (or application programming interface).
 Sample scripts are provided, as in 'get friends of user number x,' where x is yourself.
 Thus the available scripts generally follow the privacy culture, in the sense that the user decides what the profiler can see.
 It becomes more interesting to the profiler when many users allow access, by clicking 'I agree' on a third-party application.